official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-1.md

-210. Asked about the meaning of President Bush’s comments, Secretary Powell stated that the President had not said what he meant and he was “not going to prejudge what it might mean”.109 The only way to make sure Iraq was complying with the agreements
+210. Asked about the meaning of President Bush’s comments, Secretary Powell stated that the President had not said what he meant and he was “not going to prejudge what it might mean”.[^109] The only way to make sure Iraq was complying with the agreements

-107 The White House, 26 November 2001, Press Briefing by Ari Fleischer.
+[^107]: The White House, 26 November 2001, Press Briefing by Ari Fleischer.
-108 Telegram 1589 Washington to FCO London, 26 November 2001, ‘Iraq: US Policy on Regime Change’.
+[^108]: Telegram 1589 Washington to FCO London, 26 November 2001, ‘Iraq: US Policy on Regime Change’.
-109  CNN, 26 November 2001, CNN Larry King Live – Interview with Colin Powell.
+[^109]:  CNN, 26 November 2001, CNN Larry King Live – Interview with Colin Powell.

 348

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 “to give up all weapons of mass destruction activity” was to let the inspectors back in and allow them to do their work.